eanord4/EN-Chess/README.md

 # EN-Chess
-Fully operational proof of concept for a new chess variant!
+Playable proof of concept for a new chess variant!

+_I claim ownership of the ideas and associated code in this repository._

+## Intro
 The goal of creating this game is to modify chess in a way that is not too dissimilar from classic chess but also introduces some exciting new properties and possibilities.
-The emphasis is on changing a few assumptions of gameplay rather than requiring the user to learn patterns of movement of exotic pieces (one new piece is introduced, but its movement is more or less familiar), thus having a short learning curve.
+The emphasis is on changing a few assumptions of gameplay rather than requiring the user to learn patterns of movement of exotic pieces (one new piece is introduced, but its movement is more or less familiar), thus having a short learning curve while still turning things on their head.
 The dimensions of the board are nearly unchanged.

-The code in this repository also easily allows adding more variants, introducing pieces and properties as necessary--initially accommodating just standard and EN chess but opening the door to more in the future.
-A rudimentary representation of the board and available moves is included as a minimalist way to visually execute and explore gameplay.
+The code in this repository can also easily accommodate more variants, introducing pieces and properties as necessary--initially just standard and EN chess variants but opening the door to more in the future.
+A rudimentary representation of the board and available moves is included as a "minimum viable product" to visually execute and explore gameplay.
 (Unicode required.)
-The main code could also serve as an "API" upon which GUI improvements would be possible.
+The main code can also serve as an "API" upon which GUI improvements would be possible.
   * For now, gameplay can be operated via a simple interface by running `python3 enchess.py` or equivalent from a command line.
 To play with a friend, both players can sit at the same screen running the script, or one could screenshare remotely while the other player instructs the first on their moves to be entered.
-  * Unfortunately, I found the Unicode chess-piece symbols to be too small to use, so for greatest contrast I have selecting interesting abbreviation characters for each piece/color.
+  * Unfortunately, I found the Unicode chess-piece symbols to be too small to use, so for greatest contrast I have selected interesting abbreviation characters for each piece/color.
+This actually ended up giving the game a unique appearance, if I may say so myself!

-_I claim ownership of the ideas and associated code in this repository._

 ## Rules of EN Chess:
 _Similar to classic chess, with the following changes:_